 If you ask anyone how to celebrate anything, we guarantee popping open a bottle of bubbly is near the top of their list.
-And now that this hellish year is finally drawing to a close, we’re happy to say it’s time to make that thang go pop with the best champagne to celebrate the beginning of 2021.
+While this year wasn’t nearly as messy as years prior (although it had its downfalls), we’re happy to say it’s time to make that thang go pop with the best champagne to celebrate the beginning of 2023.

 With its combination of flavor and budget-friendly price, it’s little wonder that the Moet & Chandon Imperial Brut Champagne is the most popular option on our list.
 It’s ideal for all occasions, from weddings to birthdays or even just a particularly exciting Friday night.
 With that being said, it’s a hell of a bottle to pop open this New Year’s Eve as the ball drops.

 You’re sure to love the combination of lemon and lime flavors which come via an ever-present smoothness.
 You’ll also find notes of honey and apple in addition to a clean aftertaste which is sure to keep you coming back for more.
 So, we suggest you get yourself a few bottles just in case.